iamnvna/finance-articles/finance-articles/Gross Income.md

 ### **Exclusions from gross income: U.S. Federal income tax law**
 The courts have given very broad meaning to the phrase "all income from whatever source derived," interpreting it to include all income unless a specific exclusion applies.
 Certain types of income are specifically excluded from gross income.
 These may be referred to as exempt income, exclusions, or tax exemptions.
 Among the more common excluded items are the following:
 - 2014-7 Certain Medicaid Waiver Payments May Be Excludable From Income.
 - Tax exempt interest.
-For Federal [income tax](Income%20Tax.md), interest on state and municipal bonds is excluded from gross income.
-Some states provide an exemption from state [income tax](Income%20Tax.md) for certain bond interest.
+For Federal [[income tax]], interest on state and municipal bonds is excluded from gross income.
+Some states provide an exemption from state [[income tax]] for certain bond interest.
 - Some Social Security benefits.
 The amount exempt has varied by year.
 The exemption is phased out for individuals with gross income above certain amounts.
 - Gifts and inheritances However, a "gift" from an employer to an employee is considered compensation, and is generally included in gross income.
 - Life insurance proceeds received by reason of the death of the insured person.